alinpopa/ogawa/README.md

 Ogawa can be extended using various extension points:

 - custom decoders/encoders - using `OgawaStream.decode_with/2`, and `OgawaStream.encode_with/2` combinators.
-- custom reader/writer - using `OgawaStream.Reader.Proto`, and `OgawaStream.Writer.Proto` protocols.
+- custom reader/writer - using `OgawaStream.Proto.Reader`, and `OgawaStream.Proto.Writer` protocols.
 - as well, implementations are needed for `OgawaStream.Proto.From`, and `OgawaStream.Proto.To` in order to be able to accept custom readers/writers (`apps/ogawa_stream/lib/proto/from/` and `ogawa_stream/lib/proto/to/` can be used in order to see how these are being implemented).

 As for throttling, in order to support a simple strategy like time based throttling (i.e. set the frequency of stream elements produced),